abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 the route, in this case the `'/'` - and if it matches to execute the code in the second argument, i.e. the block.

-Secondly, you might note that the first argument to the `get` method - `'/'` doesn't look much like an argument because it doesn't have parentheses around it.
+Secondly, you might note that the first argument to the `get` method - `'/'` - doesn't look much like an argument because it doesn't have parentheses around it.
 That's because in Ruby, parentheses are **optional** (well, as long as its not ambiguous to the interpreter that you are passing method arguments, anyway).

-Finally, in Ruby the final statement of a method/block is the return value;
+Finally, in Ruby the last statement of a method/block is the return value;
 you don't need an explicit `return` statement.
 You *can* use one, but it's not idiomatic Ruby and looks ugly; it's typically only used to short-circuit evaluation near the beginning of a method due to a problem with